ansible-collections/dellemc.os10/roles/os10_ecmp/README.md

 ECMP role
 =========

 This role facilitates the configuration of equal cost multi-path (ECMP).
-It supports the configuration of ECMP for IPv4, and is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+It supports the configuration of ECMP for IPv4, and is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The ECMP role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The ECMP role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------